 NATIONAL SPINACH DAY

 On March 26th each year, National Spinach Day reminds us of the health benefits packed into this leafy green vegetable.
 Not only are there so many delicious ways that you can enjoy spinach, but it is also incredibly good for you!

-An annual plant, spinach is native to central and southwestern Asia.
-Thought to have originated in ancient Persia, Arab traders carried spinach into India, and then it was introduced into ancient China where it was known as “Persian vegetable The earliest available record of the spinach plant was found in Chinese, saying that the spinach plant was introduced into China via Nepal.
+An annual plant, spinach grows natively in central and southwestern Asia.
+Thought to have originated in ancient Persia, Arab traders carried spinach into India and then later introduced into ancient China.
+There it was known as “Persian vegetable.”
+The earliest available record of the spinach plant was found in Chinese, saying that the spinach plant was introduced into China via Nepal.

-During her reign as queen of France, Catherine de Medici was well known to have enjoyed spinach so much that it was served at every meal.
+During her reign as queen of France, Catherine de Medici enjoyed spinach so much, it was served at every meal.
 To this day, dishes made with spinach are known as “Florentine” reflecting Catherine’s birth in Florence.